 “Credit checks by car insurance companies are considered a ‘soft pull,’ so they don’t affect your credit score,” says Gusner.
 “That means you can compare quotes from multiple insurers without having your credit score dinged.”

 Below you’ll see how major carriers compare on rates for bad credit drivers in your state.
+Enter your state in the search field to see how much you can save.

 |State||Company||Monthly rate with bad credit|